USS Tacoma (CL-20)

+Construction and commissioning

-Tacoma was laid down on 27 September 1900 at Mare Island, California, by the Union Iron Works; launched on 2 June 1903; sponsored by Miss Julia M. Harris; and commissioned on 30 January 1904, Commander Reginald Fairfax Nicholson in command.
+Tacoma was laid down on 27 September 1900 at Mare Island, California, by the Union Iron Works.
+She was launched on 2 June 1903, sponsored by Miss Julia M. Harris, and commissioned on 30 January 1904, Commander Reginald Fairfax Nicholson in command.

 Service history

 Pre-World War I

 Following a post-commissioning visit to her namesake city, Tacoma, Washington, the protected cruiser voyaged to Hawaii in April and May.
 She returned to San Francisco on 2 June and, a month later, sailed for Cape Horn.
 During the voyage, she participated in the search for merchant ship SS Conemaugh, which had departed from Valparaíso, Chile, and vanished.
-After rounding the Horn and steaming up the Atlantic coast of South and North America, Tacoma entered New York Harbor on 5 November and remained there until joining the North Atlantic Fleet on New Year's Day 1905.
+After rounding the Horn and steaming up the Atlantic coast of South and North America, Tacoma entered New York Harbor on 5 November and remained there until joining the North Atlantic Fleet on 1 January 1905.

 Following the completion of maneuvers off Culebra Island on 25 January, Tacoma sailed for Hispaniola where she performed special duty protecting American interests during one of the many periods of turmoil that have troubled that island.
 Following that assignment, Tacoma conducted target practice off the Florida coast between 27 March and 25 April.
 She returned to New York on 19 May to prepare for a voyage to Europe.